Train to complete the 42.195 km

 This is also why having a clear goal from the start helps, therefore ssk yourself: ‘Do I want to complete the race, do I want to have fun while doing it or maybe even do I want to run fast and aim for a new personal record?’

-Download an 18-week long training plan
+Download our free training plan

 Beginner